MananKakkar1/Custom-Linux-Shell/README.md

 # Custom Shell

-A Unix shell written in C for UofT's CSC209.
-It reads a line at the `mysh$` prompt, splits it into whitespace tokens, expands `$variables`, and runs the result as a builtin, an external program, or a pipeline.
+A Unix shell written in C. It reads a line at the `mysh$` prompt, splits it into whitespace tokens, expands `$variables`, and runs the result as a builtin, an external program, or a pipeline.
 On top of the base shell it adds background jobs, a forked TCP chat server with a matching client,